Territorial Force: Reform efforts

 The first reform efforts were undertaken in 1901 by William St John Brodrick, Secretary of State for War.
 They were designed to improve the training of the auxiliary forces and transform the yeomanry from cavalry to mounted infantry.
 Brodrick's efforts were met with opposition from auxiliary interests in the government, and the yeomanry in particular proved resistant to change.
 A royal commission on auxiliary forces concluded in 1904 that the volunteer organisations were not fit to defend the country unaided and that the only effective solution would be to introduce conscription.
 This option, regarded as political suicide by all parties, was immediately rejected.
 Brodrick's successor, H. O. Arnold-Forster, also failed to overcome opposition to his reform efforts.
 In December 1905, a Liberal government took office, bringing in Richard Haldane as the Secretary of State for War.
 His vision was for a nation that could be mobilised for war without resorting to conscription – a "real national army, formed by the people".
-His solution was the Territorial Force, financed, trained and commanded centrally by the War Office and raised, supplied and administered by local County Territorial Associations.
+His solution was the Territorial Force, financed, trained and commanded centrally by the War Office and raised, supplied and administered by local county territorial associations.

-Haldane was able to overcome opposition and pass the Territorial and Reserve Forces Act 1907 which created the force, though not without compromise.
-His plan to give civic, business and trade union leaders a major role in running the County Territorial Associations was significantly reduced in the face of opposition to civilian encroachment in military affairs.
+Haldane was able to overcome opposition and pass the Territorial and Reserve Forces Act 1907 (7 Edw.
+7. c.
+9) which created the force, though not without compromise.
+His plan to give civic, business and trade union leaders a major role in running the county territorial associations was significantly reduced in the face of opposition to civilian encroachment in military affairs.
 Instead, the associations were chaired by Lord Lieutenants and run by traditional county military elites.
 Militia representatives refused to accept Haldane's plans to allocate a proportion of the militia as a reserve for the regular army and incorporate the remainder into the Territorial Force.
 After three attempts to persuade them, Haldane abolished the militia and created the Special Reserve.

 Crucially, Haldane's efforts were based on the premise that home defence rested with the navy and that the imperative for army reform was to provide an expeditionary capability.
 His reorganisation of the regular army created a six-division Expeditionary Force, and his plan was for the Territorial Force to reinforce it after six months of training following mobilisation.
 Representatives of the existing auxiliary forces and elements within the Liberal party opposed any foreign service obligation.
 To ensure their support, Haldane declared the Territorial Force's purpose to be home defence when he introduced his reforms in Parliament, despite having stressed an overseas role eight days previously.
 The last-minute change caused significant difficulties for the force throughout its existence.